France national football team records and statistics

 This list of France national football team records contains statistical accomplishments related to the France national football team (Equipe de France), its players, and its managers.
 The France national team represents the nation of France in international football.
 It is fielded by the French Football Federation (Fédération Française de Football) and competes as a member of UEFA.

 Individual records

 Player records

 Hugo Lloris is the most-capped French international, having appeared in 145 matches, and captained the national team a record 121 times.

-Olivier Giroud is France's record goalscorer, having recorded 57 goals.
+Kylian Mbappé is France's record goalscorer, having recorded 66 goals.

 Michel Platini scored a record nine goals at UEFA Euro 1984.

 Antoine Griezmann has the most appearances on aggregate at the World Cup and European Championship with 36.

-Didier Deschamps has managed France to a record 173 matches and 110 victories.
+Didier Deschamps has managed France to a record 185 matches and 120 victories.